4/22/2025

 One of the strongest ways to fight fraud is by putting risk rules in place through your payment provider.
 The rules you set work together to identify suspicious activity and decline risky transactions.
 Whether limiting the number of times a card can be used in a specific timeframe or preventing repeat transactions from a single IP address, risk rules can immediately reduce dubious activity and bot attempts.
 By effectively nipping fraudulent transactions in the bud, your organization’s threat of chargebacks diminishes.

-Perfecting your custom risk profiles requires sustained effort.
+Perfecting your custom risk profile requires sustained effort.
 Work with your payment processor to regularly fine-tune risk rules that work for you.

 Deliver digital tickets